-From 1973 to 1978, Dr. Clifford Crawf ord served as Chairman.
+From 1973 to 1978, Dr. Clifford Crawford served as Chairman.
 Because of increased stringency of USDA certification standards for animal rooms, these were renovated.
 To strengthen the teaching and research programs in Cellular and Molecular Biology, a Developmental Biologist (Dr. Maria Rosales-Ronquillo) and a Molecular Geneticist (Dr. Tokio Kogoma) were hired.
-Following the Danforth Committee report and the Dean's sanction, 1975 was a major year of reorganization with many replacements: Dr. Manuel Molles (Invertebrate and Vertebrate Aquatic Ecologist) replaced Dr. William Koster, Dr. Rex Cates (Evolutionary and Plant-Herbivore Ecologist) replaced Dr. Howard Dittmer, Frederick Taylor (Theoretical Ecologist) replaced Dr. Michael Rosenzweig, Dr. Randy Thornhill (Behavioral Ecologist) replaced Dr. Paul Silverman.
-Dr. Oswald Baca (Bacterial Immunologist) replaced Dr. James Booth, and Dr. John Trujillo (Developmental Biologist) replaced Dr. Maria Rosales-Ronquillo.
+Following the Danforth Committee report and the Dean's sanction, 1975 was a major year of reorganization with many replacements: Dr. Manuel Molles (Invertebrate and Vertebrate Aquatic Ecologist) replaced Dr. William Koster, Dr. Rex Cates (Evolutionary and Plant-Herbivore Ecologist) replaced Dr. Howard Dittmer, Dr. Frederick Taylor (Theoretical Ecologist) replaced Dr. Michael Rosenzweig, Dr. Randy Thornhill (Behavioral Ecologist) replaced Dr. Paul Silverman.
+Dr. Oswald Baca (Bacterial Immunologist) replaced Dr. James Booth, Dr. John Trujillo (Developmental Biologist) replaced Dr. Maria Rosales-Ronquillo.
 One new addition was made by Dr. Douglas Caldwell (Microbial Ecologist).

 The lack of research space and the vacating of the Pharmacy Building resulted in transfer of the large, well-funded research programs of Drs.
 Gosz and Cates in ecosystem nutrient cycling and chemical herbivory as well as office and laboratory space for Dr. Molles in aquatic ecology.
 The building became known as the Biology Annex.
-This momentarily relieved the pressure for research space and allowed transfer of the Fish Collection to make more room for Microbiology.
+This momentarily relieved the pressure for research space and allowed transfer of the fish collection to make more room for microbiology.

-The area of Zoological Physiology was strengthened by the appointment of Drs.
-Kathryn Vogel and Eric Toolson, and Genetics by the addition of a second Geneticist, Dr. Evelyn Ewing.
+The area of zoological physiology was strengthened by the appointment of Drs.
+Kathryn Vogel and Eric Toolson; genetics was also strengthened by the addition of a second geneticist, Dr. Evelyn Ewing.

-In 1978, the Dean approved funding for a position of an eminent senior-level appointment in Environmental Biology, which was filled by Dr. John Wiens, who, at the time, was also editor of the journal Auk.
+In 1978, the Dean approved funding for a postiion of an eminent senior-level appointment in Environmental Biology, which was filled by Dr. John Wiens, who, at the time, was also editor of the journal Auk.
 Dr. James Findley became Chairman and Dr. Terry Yates was appointed as a Zoological Systematicist and Curator of Mammals.

-In 1978-79, the Dean's Report had acknowledged that Biology maintains the distinction of a high percentage of faculty engaged in the presentation of papers at scientific meetings for five successive years, while maintaining a student/faculty ratio higher than similar departments in six neighboring universities.
-In that year, 23 of 29 faculty members had grants for the year totaling \$1.5 million; had 38 papers published; and 70 papers presented.
-By 1982, there were 48 current research contracts at a value of \$2 million, second only to Physics in research money.
+The 1978-79 Dean's Report acknowledged that Biology maintained the distinction of a high percentage of faculty engaged in the presentation of papers at scientific meetings for five successive years, while maintaining a student/faculty ratio higher than similar departments in six neighboring universities.
+In that year, 23 of 29 faculty members had grants from the year totaling \$1.5 million, had 38 papers published, and 70 papers presented.
+By 1982, there were 48 current research contracts at a value of \$2 million, a research money amount second only to the physics department.